 For demographic data: individuals

-For labour market data: individuals living in private households
+For labour force survey data: individuals living in private households

 3.6.
 Statistical population

 The EU-LFS results cover the total population usually residing in Member States, except for persons living in collective or institutional households.
-While demographic data are gathered for all age groups, questions relating to labour market status are restricted to persons in the age group of 15 years or older.
-In the EFTA countries participating in LFS, i.e. Iceland, Norway and Switzerland, population data are not provided for the age-groups outside the scope of labour market questions.
-The EU-LFS covers all industries and occupations.
+While demographic data are gathered for all age groups, questions relating to labour force status are restricted to persons in the age group of 15 years and over.
+In the EFTA countries participating in EU-LFS, i.e. Iceland, Norway and Switzerland, population data are not provided for the age-groups outside the scope of labour force status questions.
+The EU-LFS covers all economic activities and occupations.

 For demographic data, the reference period is the calendar year.